 Here is a paintball gun you probably haven’t heard of, as it’s a brand new marker that we are 100% convinced to be the ultimate must-have gun for any serious paintball enthusiast.
 It goes by the name Planet Eclipse Etha and for the next couple […]

 Gummy bears were the first mass produced gummy candy and were made in 1921 by Hans Riegel, proprietor of Haribo (German candy company).
 A lot of us are astonished to learn that because our grandparents and parents never talked in much detail about it.
 That’s because gummy candies didn’t attain mass popularity in the US before the early 80s.
-Back in 1982, Haribo made debut in the US and the rest is candy history.
+Back in 1982, Haribo made its debut in the US and the rest is candy history.

 Rival Italian candy manufacturer Trolli made their first gummy bear treat in 1981.
 Since then, the bear has become the most famous form of gummies worldwide.
-Gummy bears have the distinction of becoming one of just a few kinds of candies which spawned a tv series.
+Gummy bears have the distinction of becoming one of just a few kinds of candies which spawned a TV series.
 The show was initially called the Dancing Bear and finally became Gold-Bears.

 Old School Gummies

 The original bears were yellowish, orange, lemon, clear, green, cherry, and raspberry.
 Through the years, various manufacturers have generated variants, such as cherry-orange, lime green, and clear apple cider.
 More health-conscious brands utilize various flavors like cherry, avocado, and also pineapple-coconut.
 Bears and worms are now united by frogs, dolphins, penguins, and a number of different creatures, food shapes, and even soldiers.
 When you look hard, you may even locate a gummy spider or even Smurf.